sunnykrGupta/Glob-Analytics/README.md

 # Glob_Analytics
-Global Analytics is a system which crawls tweets from [Twitter](www.twitter.com) API, resolving location of tweets which are not geo-tagged using different [Geocoding](http://en.wikipedia.org/wiki/Geocoding) Map API, translate into english, correctify improper words of tweets and then analyzes the sentiment around a targeted topic (here i.e Governance, Economics, Religion, Tourism) with the help of [NLTK](http://www.nltk.org/) techniques with the help of [TextBlob](textblob.readthedocs.org) and generates the Visual Statistics on different Visualization techniques eg: Map, Histogram etc.
+Global Analytics is a system which crawls tweets from [Twitter](www.twitter.com) API, resolving location of tweets which are not geo-tagged using different [Geocoding](http://en.wikipedia.org/wiki/Geocoding) Map API, translate into english, correctify improper words of tweets and then analyzes the sentiment around a targeted topic (here i.e Governance, Economics, Religion, Tourism) using [NLTK](http://www.nltk.org/) techniques with the help of [TextBlob](textblob.readthedocs.org) and generates the Visual Statistics on different Visualization techniques eg: Map, Histogram etc.

 Steps involved here for creating analytics:
   - Crawling Twitter Data (Twitter API)